yuriei/Epi_R_handbook/README.md

 Open the HTML above to see the latest version.

 **The problem:**
-Field epidemiologists often work in low internet-connectivity environments and have limited technical support from HQ Epis learning or new to R often must Google and skim dozens of forum pages to complete common data manipulation and visualization epi tasks
+Field epidemiologists often work in low internet-connectivity environments and have limited technical support from HQ
+Epis learning or new to R often must Google and skim dozens of forum pages to complete common data manipulation and visualization epi tasks
 Most online R help resources are not task-centered nor epidemiology-focused

-Solution:
+**The solution:**
 An offline "handbook" or "reference book", consisting of task-centered pages which coach a user through common epidemiological tasks with easily-modifiable code examples

 **Guiding principles:**